selwynpolit/d9book/book/forms.md

-## Add Javascript to a form
+## Add JavaScript to a form

 This code is in the [examples](https://www.drupal.org/project/examples) module in the `DependentDropdown` example where one field depends on the value from another

-From web/modules/contrib/examples/ajax_example/src/Form/DependentDropdown.php the form has some Javascript included via a library:
+From web/modules/contrib/examples/ajax_example/src/Form/DependentDropdown.php the form has some JavaScript included via a library:

 ```php
 public function buildForm(array $form, FormStateInterface $form_state, $nojs = NULL) {